 Bronchodilators relax the muscles around your airways, making it easier to breathe.
 Most bronchodilators are taken using an inhaler.

 Your doctor may prescribe short-acting or long-acting bronchodilators.
 If your condition is severe, your doctor may also prescribe an inhaled steroid to help reduce airway inflammation.

 The high cost of inhalers can be attributed to the fact that there are no generic versions of name-brand inhalers like Spiriva.
-According to GoodRx, 65 percent of Medicare Part D prescription drug plans and Medicare Advantage plans cover Spiriva, while just 45 percent of plans cover Advair (fluticasone propionate and salmeterol).
+According to GoodRx, 65% of Medicare Part D prescription drug plans and Medicare Advantage plans cover Spiriva, while just 45% of plans cover Advair (fluticasone propionate and salmeterol).